Pāḷi-Thai Tipiṭaka Notation

 Roman-Script 2005 Edition, revised in 2019

-Despite, the translation of the Pāḷi text, the significance of the Pāḷi Tipiṭaka recitation continues to have its functional and sacred legitimacy.
-For it has been continuously practiced as recorded in the Book of Vinayapiṭaka Discipline since the Buddha's time that the Pātimokkhapāḷi Disciplinary Rules are to be recited by the monastic community every fortnight in the pristine purity of the original Pāḷi sound.
-Furthermore, it is of the utmost importance that each sound of the alphabet must be enunciated correctly in accordance with the place and the manner of articulation in the Pāḷi Tipiṭaka grammar since a monk who, for instance, mispronounces an aspirated sound to be unaspirated sound or vice versa during the all important oral ordination preception, will thereby commit an offense and the ordination will not be consummated (see Mahāsaṅgīti Tipiṭaka Buddhavasse 2500, Vol. 5, Vinayapiṭaka, Parivāravagga No. 455, and No. 485 in Roman-Script 2005 Edition).
+Despite the translation of the Pāḷi text, the significance of the Pāḷi Tipiṭaka recitation continues to have its functional and sacred legitimacy.
+It has been continuously practiced as recorded in the Book of Vinayapiṭaka Discipline.
+Since the Buddha's time, the Pātimokkhapāḷi Disciplinary Rules are to be recited by the monastic community every fortnight in the pristine purity of the original Pāḷi sound.
+Furthermore, it is of the utmost importance that each sound of the alphabet must be enunciated correctly in accordance with the place and the manner of articulation in the Pāḷi Tipiṭaka grammar.
+For instance, a monk who mispronounces an aspirated sound to be unaspirated sound or vice versa during the all important oral ordination preception, will thereby commit an offense and the ordination will not be consummated (see Mahāsaṅgīti Tipiṭaka Buddhavasse 2500, Vol. 5, Vinayapiṭaka, Parivāravagga No. 455, and No. 485 in Roman-Script 2005 Edition).

 Frankfurt Book Fair 2007